What I Learned After Spending Nearly $1,000,000 on Online Ads

 So What is the future Going to Look Like?

 There is a lot on the plate for Performance Marketing and I am very pumped to keep things going!

-We have hired 2 more people to help enhance our affiliate training program even more inside the premium members area, and we will be sharing more ideas on how to build highly effective online marketing campaigns.
+We have hired 2 more people to help enhance our affiliate training program even more inside the premium Affiliate Forum, and we will be sharing more ideas on how to build highly effective online marketing campaigns.
 We plan to highlight a new campaign strategy every 2 weeks and share it with our members for discussions.
 This is in addition to the already existing businesses in a box, and premium training content inside.

 - How to Create a Website for Affiliate Marketing in 5 Easy Steps [UPDATED] December 28, 2022

 - 4 Proven Ways to Get More Ad Clicks December 3, 2022

 - The Best Time to Reach your Audience March 19, 2022

 - Affiliate Marketing Myths – We Debunk 5 of the Most Common Myths Holding You Back March 16, 2022